Kot Chutta

-Kot Chutta is a tehsil administrative subdivision of Dera Ghazi Khan District in the Punjab Province of Pakistan.
+Kot Chutta is a town in Dera Ghazi Khan District in the Punjab Province of Pakistan.
 Kot Chutta is situated off the Indus Highway.

 The area is known for its fertile agricultural land and for the production of various crops.
 Its major union councils are Choti Zaireen, Jhoke Uttra, Basti Malana and Jhakkar Imam sharif.
-Languages spoken are Saraiki, Balochi, Urdu and Pashto.
-90% of the area's population is Saraiki speaking.
+Languages spoken are Saraiki, Urdu and Balochi.
+Around 87% of the town population is Saraiki speaking.

 History

 It was founded in the 17th century same time when Ghazi Khan Mirani invaded Dera Ghazi Khan.

 This city was founded by a Gurmani Tribe ruler named Chutta khan Gurmani.
 It was taken into government rule after the partition of British India.
 Many migrants from the sub-continent settled here.
 In Kot Chutta City, the Gurmani tribe has not been recognized as significant due to its historical economic challenges.

 The city was given the position of Tehsil in 2010.